tg-rs/carapax/GUIDE.md

 `App` creates a [`HandlerInput`](https://tg-rs.github.io/carapax/carapax/struct.HandlerInput.html) with a `Context` and an `Update`, then converts it into an input for a specific handler using `TryFromInput` trait.
 Handler will be executed only when `TryFromInput` returns `Some(T)`.
+When your handler is a regular function, `TryFromInput` must return `Some(T)` for all arguments of the function.
+Handler will not run otherwise.
 So, in example above, `echo` will be called only when `Update` contains any `Text` (message text, media captions).

 Use `Ref<T>` as the argument type when you need to get an object from the context.